Optical disc packaging: Discbox slider

-The discbox slider (also called DBS) is a disc packaging concept in 100% carton board, found both in CD and DVD sized packaging formats.
+The discbox slider (also called DBS) is a disc packaging concept in 100% carton board, found both in CD and DVD-sized packaging formats.
 The DBS is comparable with plastic jewel or amaray cases when it comes to size but holds more of the features of the LP style cases in terms of light weight and printability.
 The DBS case opens up from the side by moving the slider part (on which the disc is resting) from the sleeve.
 The discbox slider is 100% recyclable.
 Many covermount CDs released in British magazine Mixmag used to be packaged in a discbox slider, after replacing a standard jewel box, although the discbox slider itself was replaced by a simple cardboard sleeve.

 Compac Plus

-The Compac Plus is a disc packaging which is similar in style to a digipak.
+The Compac Plus or Compact Plus is a disc packaging which is similar in style to a digipak.
 However, it consists of two plastic CD trays which "clip" together like a normal slipcase.
 The packaging was introduced in the early 1990s.
-It was originally a brand which had their own logo, and was used by bands such as Blur, but as years progressed, many other artists started to use their own version of the packaging.
-The packaging is also known as Compact Plus.
+It was originally a brand that had its own logo and was used by bands such as Blur, but as years progressed, many other artists started to use their own version of the packaging.

 Keep case

 A keep case is the most common type of DVD packaging and was created by Amaray.
-It is taller and thicker than a Jewel case, and is made of much softer, less brittle plastic (polypropylene rather than polystyrene), so it does not break as easily.
-They usually hold one or two discs, but are capable of holding up to six discs.
-Slimmer keep cases, so called "Slim-paks" or "Thinpaks" typically used for DVD box sets consisting of the thin keep cases stored in a paperboard box.
+It is taller and thicker than a jewel case, and is made of much softer, less brittle plastic (polypropylene rather than polystyrene), so it does not break as easily.
+They usually hold one or two discs but are capable of holding up to six discs.
+Slimmer keep cases, so-called slim-paks or thinpaks typically used for DVD box sets consisting of the thin keep cases stored in a paperboard box.
 The thin cases are half as thick and can generally only hold one disc as a result, but there are newer slim cases that have central disc holding teeth on both sides.
-The teeth are made in such a way that when the case is closed, they go between the gaps in between the teeth on the other side.
+The teeth are made in such a way that when the case is closed, they go between the gaps between the teeth on the other side.